 Introduction to CTE: Survey course required for all freshmen.
 Students are familiarized with the CTE program pathways and the history of the Port of Los Angeles.

-Boat Operations: Students master sailing, navigation, boat-building, and seamanship through workshop instruction and sail training.
+Marine Transportation: Students master sailing, navigation, boat-building, and seamanship through workshop instruction and sail training.
 Certifications include Red Cross CPR; First-Aid; and U.S. Coast Guard STCW through El Camino College.

 Graphic Design: Students design and produce print and electronic media.
 Students work in teams to complete a professional graphic design project for a local community business.
 Students complete the Adobe Certified Associate (ACA) exam.
 POLAHS' Graphic Design pathway is Linked Learning Silver Certified.